BERTPSYO/Loan_API_ML_Project/README.md

 This repository contains an API for loan approval prediction.
 It uses a machine learning model to predict whether a loan application should be accepted or rejected.
 The project also includes preprocessing and model training modules.
 The API allows users to input various loan application parameters and receive a prediction.

+- Use Docker to containerize the API
+- Fully working API built using FastAPI
+- Use a SGDClassifier Model with an accuracy of ~99.95% and a AUC_ROC of ~99,97%.
+- Use a Database of 6M of data of accepted and refused loan wich is biased toward accepeted loan ~10:1
+- Use Mlflow to log models performance.
+Simply type "mlflow ui" in a terminal inside "EDA and test script" to open the MLFLow API.
+- API can be easily expanded with multiple microservice
+- Updated models can be easily created by running the ModelCreater.py script.
+Only need to update the Data in assets/data and modify the data path in ModelCreater.py.

 ## Table of Contents

 - [Getting Started](#getting-started)